 Risk – Identifying and assessing the hazards associated with the volume of traffic and degree of risk in the waterway.

 Operational feasibility - Does implementing a VTS meet the needs of the entity by solving problems and/or taking advantage of identified opportunities?
+How is the scope of VTS implementation determined?
+Specifically, how should the VTS service area be delineated, and is sub-area delineation necessary?

 Legality - What are the legal requirements to implement a VTS and can these requirements be met?